oleg-codaio/osv.im/README.md

 Development
 -----------
 * During development, it may be desirable to set the `PRODUCTION` boolean to false.
-This prevents running YUI compressor and other processes that take a long time to run
+This prevents running YUI Compressor/Closure Compiler and other processes that take a long time to run
 * You can use `rake runTestServer` to access content locally on `localhost:3000`